iOS Web Debugging on Windows and Mac

 tunnelPort property.
 This HTTP tunnel is then used by the iOS device to get access to your local development server, just as any other public website.

-To get started, you simply open the Command Palette (⇧⌘P (Windows, Linux Ctrl+Shift+P)) inside VS Code and type "ext install" to run the Extensions: Install Extension command.
+To get started, open the Extensions view (⇧⌘X (Windows, Linux Ctrl+Shift+X)).
 When the extension list appears, type "ios" to filter the list and install the Debugger for iOS Web extension.
 You'll then create a launch-configuration file which we explain in detail in our README right here.

 In this release, we support the following features: